AdobeDocs/commerce-knowledge-base.en/help/faq/general/adobe-commerce-release-strategy-lifecycle-policy.md

 ### What are the different types of releases included on the schedule?

-* **Core application patch releases**: core application upgrade that includes security, performance, and high priority quality fixes.
+* **Core application patch releases**: core application upgrade that includes security, performance, and high-priority quality fixes.
 * **Beta version patch releases**: non-General Availability code updates to the core Adobe Commerce application that include security, compliance, performance, and high-priority quality fixes.
 It allows extra time to review code and affected components before patch release GA.
 * **Feature releases**: releases of new features and feature updates that are delivered as composable services, separate from the patch releases.
-Examples include services like Product Recommendations and Live Search, independent modules like PWA Studio and Inventory Management (MSI), and updates to our cloud services and infrastructure.
+Examples include services like [!DNL Product Recommendations] and [!DNL Live Search], independent modules like [!DNL PWA Studio] and [!DNL Inventory Management] (MSI), and updates to our cloud services and infrastructure.
 * **Security patch releases**: security-only updates to the core application released to keep customers secure and compliant.

 ### Where do customers go to get quality patches?

 Quality patches are a way to distribute fixes for individual quality issues.
-Customers can contact Adobe Support or use the [Quality Patch Tool](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/announcements/commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.html) to find quality patches.
+Customers can contact Adobe Support or use the [[!DNL Quality Patch Tool]](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/announcements/commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.html) to find quality patches.

 ### What resources are available to help with planning, budgeting, and upgrades in general?

-Available resources include a comprehensive 2.4 Upgrade Guide, Technical Upgrade Workshop Recording, and the Upgrade Compatibility Tool.
+Available resources include a comprehensive 2.4 Upgrade Guide, Technical Upgrade Workshop Recording, and the [!DNL Upgrade Compatibility Tool].
 A comprehensive list of resources can be found on [Experience League](https://experienceleague.adobe.com/docs/commerce-operations/upgrade-guide/resources/recommended-reading.html).

 ### As a Managed Services customer, how can Customer Engineering help me in the upgrade to 2.4.4+?